DeepakArath/TomcatScript/README.md

-### Puppet Script for Tomcat and JAVA Installation and Configurations in RGB environment.
+### Puppet Script for Tomcat and JAVA Installation

 This puppet script different modules that needed for various server side installations and configurations.
 Configured each installation/configuration as separate modules.